rafaelbandeeira/DesafioSky/README.md

 ### Functional tests
 The test was created based on the requirement provided by the challenge.
 After a session-based exploratory test was performed, I decided not to create any other functional tests.
 As the web application is in production, so the risk of messing with a real business was greater than the benefits of exploring it a bit more.
 ### Non-functional tests
-* Performance: no performance tests that accessed service resources were executed for the reasons mentioned in the previous section.
+* **Performance**: no performance tests that accessed service resources were executed for the reasons mentioned in the previous section.
-  * Front-end performance: using Google PageSpeed Insights, I analysed the performance of the front-end scripting, which yielded the results:
+  * **Front-end performance**: using Google PageSpeed Insights, I analysed the performance of the front-end scripting, which yielded the results:
     * For desktop, the website received a medium performance with a rating of 52/100.\
   ![Desktop report1](/report/pageInsights/skydesktop1.png)\
   ![Desktop report1](/report/pageInsights/skydesktop2.png)\